burkkyy/HopEngine/doc/git.md

 `git commit -m "SOME COMMENT"`
 `git push`

-**NOTE:** When you push for the first time, you will be prompted for a password, copy and paste the following token:
+**NOTE:** When you push for the first time, you will be prompted for a password, copy and paste the following token: see discord
-`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`

 7. At this point, your changes are only pushed to **your** branch, to merge these changes to the `main` branch, login onto github in the browser, navigate to the `HopHopEngine` repo and click the green `Compare and create pull request`.
 From there "create the pull request".